 “A workplace approach designed to ensure that employees are committed to their organisation’s goals and values, motivated to contribute to organisational success, and are able at the same time to enhance their own sense of well-being.”

-So far, the emphasis has been on what the employee must do, and less on why they should do it.
-Jacob Morgan, author of The Employee Experience Advantage, says in an article for the Harvard Business Review:
+There has been a great deal of observation on the definition of employee engagement, much of which has placed the emphasis has been on what the employee must do and less on why they should do it.
+Just why is employee engagement important?
+Can it really offer substantial benefits to your business?
+Jacob Morgan, author of The Employee Experience Advantage, seems to believe so.
+He says in an article for the Harvard Business Review:

 “When organisations make real gains, it’s because they’re thinking longer-term.
 They’re going beyond what engagement scores are telling them to do in the moment and redesigning employee experience, creating a place where people want, not just need, to work each day.”